4teamwork/ftw.trash/README.rst

 - Only the root node of the deleted structure can be restored and thus provides ``IRestorable``.
   Restoring children without their deleted parents cannot work since the parent is missing.
 - Trashed content is not moved.
+- The catalog's ``searchResults`` method is patched so that it filters trashed objects by default.

 Development
 -----------